 Hiking is one of the best ways to take in the fall colors and the beautiful landscapes that Minnesota offers.
 Minnesota has tens of thousands of miles of trails, and is the nationwide leader in trail recreation.
 Each trail traverses diverse scenery and varies in level of difficulty and terrain.

-So go take a hike in Minnesota this fall!
-Create new memories while hiking and enjoying the great outdoors.
 While you're out and about, do your part to stop the spread of invasive species with these tips from PlayCleanGo.

 Explore the world-renowned Boundary Waters by boat and the Superior Hiking Trail by foot.

 There's not much room for debate: Fall hiking is simply the best.
 Moderate temperatures, infrequent rain, no mosquitoes and lighter crowds are added bonuses to the breathtaking landscapes bursting with fall color—nature’s buffet enticing hikers to push forth and feast upon the next spectacular view.

 The Minnesota Department of Natural Resources created the Mobile Recreation Compass to allow outdoor enthusiasts to see where there are in relation to Minnesota’s 5.5 million acres of state and federal public lands, as well as nearly 3,000 public boat launches and canoe routes.

 Looking for a hike that offers scenic views, some challenging trails, colorful wildflowers, and...maybe...even a place to fly a model airplane?
 Then check out Spring Lake Park, a few miles west of Hastings.